steslowj/astro-portfolio/src/content/work/webdev/576_venice-arcgis-js.md

   - Web
 ---

-This project is my Lab 2 for UW-Madison Geog 575 Interactive Cartography Class.
+This project is a lab for UW-Madison Geog 576 class